Campaign Fundraising: Call Time Brings Success

-Let’s face it—campaign fundraising is hard, and call time is often the most dreaded part of it.
+Let’s face it, campaign fundraising is hard, and call time is often the most dreaded part of it.
 No candidate wants to press pause on the many other duties of their campaign to dial for dollars.
 Every candidate will say the same thing: “I just hate asking people for money!”
-But whether you’re running for town supervisor or president, call time is a critical part of your campaign fundraising efforts—and therefore, a critical part of every campaign.
-In this blog, we will provide you with some quick tips on how to do call time like a pro.
+But whether you’re running for town supervisor or president, call time is a critical part of campaign fundraising efforts—and therefore, a critical part of every campaign.
+In this blog, we will provide you with some quick tips on doing call time like a pro.
 But first, let’s run through the basics.

 - What is call time?
 Call time—sometimes referred to as “dialing for dollars”—is the time candidates spend making direct calls to potential donors to ask them for money.

 - Why do I have to do call time?
 Campaigns are expensive.
 As much as we like to think otherwise, money is a crucial part of any campaign—it is the engine that drives everything else.
 Without money, you cannot pay your staff, run a communications program, or have a headquarters.
 And there is no substitute for candidate call time when it comes to campaign fundraising.
 You could be the best candidate in the world, but if you won’t commit to call time, you won’t make it very far.

 - How often should I do call time?
 Every day.
 Set aside time for call time every single day.
 Just do it.
 If you only do it a couple of times a week, you will end up dreading it and putting it off more.
 Get into the habit of doing it every day.
 If you stick with it consistently enough, after a while, you may even start enjoying it.
 It’s just like going to the gym—you just have to do it until it becomes a habit.